How we've helped Arts Well

 I kept hearing about the Growth and the Skills Hub but was never quite sure as to how I could engage with it.
 It clarified for me that as the training and coaching side of my work has taken off, I want to do more and there’s a need for me to better use digital marketing to extend my reach to people beyond Cornwall.

 How we helped

-Since the onset of the pandemic there has been a variety of challenges that its founder, Jayne Howard, has faced, however, embracing online platforms to deliver its sessions and a focus on the need to foster a sense of community at this time has seen Arts Well thrive.
+Since the onset of the pandemic there have been a variety of challenges that its founder, Jayne Howard, has faced.
+However, embracing online platforms to deliver its sessions and a focus on the need to foster a sense of community at this time has seen Arts Well thrive.

 “Initially it was a real challenge.
 Luckily, I was already familiar with Zoom as I had done some online facilitation prior to the pandemic, but even with this I have still had to really develop my skills in this type of work,” Jayne said.

 A University College London study has shown that being involved with something creative was the most protective factor for mental wellbeing during the lockdown, above both exercise and volunteering.
 And, with that in mind, Jayne has furthered her efforts to bring people together and link creativity with wellbeing as we move out of the current lockdown restrictions.